5T33Z0/OC-Little-Translated/11_Graphics/Inject_EDID/README.md

 ### Possible applications

 - Fixing Black Screen on Wake
-- Fixing 8 Apples Glitch
+- Fixing 8 Apples Glitch and scrambled screen.
 - Issues when a second Monitor is connected

 ## Patching Principle